mong0520/aws-profile-switcher/README.md

 # reload or restart your terminal
 ```

-Adding the following to your `.bashrc` or `.zshrc` config in order to take effect immediately, and the reload your shell
+Adding the following to your `.bashrc` or `.zshrc` config in order to take effect immediately, and then reload your shell

 ```sh
 # make sure new session takes the new aws profile